stereobooster/stereobooster.github.io/README.md

 Ideas for blog and posts

  - UX for tables number alignment
- - sitaution with ovp-interanl and understanding on what happens
+ - sitaution with internal and understanding on what happens
  - special tags like stackowerflow (explanation, icon).
 IDEA: tagbase, API, description (wiki), icon, hashtags
  - UI/UX database (usecases, pros/cons, existing solutions)
  - embeded code snippets that can run code